d3-worgan/edfbrowser/README.txt

 strip -s edfbrowser

-upx edfbrowser
+upx edfbrowser (if upx is not recognized as a command, install it using your package manager)

--Requirements on macOS
+-Requirements on macOS (warning, I don't have a Mac and I can not support it!)
 -=====================

 -Development tools from Apple.
 To get them, run